JosephLindzius/face-tracker/README.md

 Tutorial from [WebDevSimplified](https://www.youtube.com/watch?v=CVClHLwv-4I)

-    Please note that the way the webcam is set up in this video did not work and I needed to do this differently.
+    Please note that the way the webcam is set up in this video did not work at first.
+Refer to my code if needed.
 ### Known Issue

 The live webcam works without known bugs